 Like for the city, most claims against the State require action to be taken within a very narrow framework.
 Common between suits against the State as heard in the Court of Claims or against a local government as heard in the State Supreme Court is the notice period for undertaken actions.
 This period usually lasts 90 days.

 It is also important to prepare a claim to sue in the Court of Claims.
-This claim must be filed with the court clerk and also served on the New York State Attorney General.
-As usual, a personal delivery service is preferred, although a certified mail return receipt is also acceptable.
+This claim must be filed with the court clerk and also served by the New York State Attorney General.
+As usual, personal delivery service is preferred, although a certified mail return receipt is also acceptable.
 However, post COVID-19 concerns, service requirements have also changed.

 A USD 50 fee is required when filing a Claim.
 It is important to bear in mind that the Claim can only be deemed filed when it is actually received by the Clerk of the Court or the Chief Clerk.
 The claim can be filed by personally delivering it, by regular mail, and even by fax.